llwp/website/docs/docs/getting_started/create_a_voice_application.md

   }
 );
 ```

-6. Install the voice module pasting this into your terminal
+Install the voice module with the follwing command:

 ```
 npm install @fonoster/voice
 ```

-7. Run the application
+Finally, run the application with following command:

 ```bash
 node index.js
 ```